 Professor Schier talks about a recent book he co-edited.

-I was born in Mount Pleasant, Iowa on October 1, 1952, in the midst of a presidential election campaign involving Dwight Eisenhower and Adlai Stevenson.
+I was born in Mount Pleasant, Iowa in 1952, in the midst of a presidential election campaign involving Dwight Eisenhower and Adlai Stevenson.

 It is the birthplace of Sheaffer Pens, and is home to the Iowa Maximum Security Prison (hence the nickname "pen city"), Catfish Bend riverboat gambling, the world's second longest swing-span bridge, major Santa Fe railroad junction and the Fort Madison High School Bloodhounds (the only such high school nickname on earth).

 Why the Bloodhounds?
 Because they track down the convicts, or so my uncle's high school class thought when they chose the name in the early 1930s.
 That uncle, Donald S. Schier, taught French literature at Carleton College from 1948-1984, retiring as the Mellon Professor of the Humanities.
 He was the author of two books and several scholarly articles and lived to the ripe age of 94, departing in 2009.
 I first visited Carleton on my first solo train trip, from "the Fort" to Northfield at age twelve in 1964, when I visited Uncle Don.

 My other uncle, Richard F. Schier, taught American politics for thirty-five years at Franklin and Marshall College in Lancaster, Pennsylvania.
 My father and I visited him in Washington when he served as legislative assistant to Senator Joseph Clark (D-PA).
 It was 1965, at the height of the "Great Society" legislative program.
 I remember my uncle Dick, who died in 1997, escorting us into a closed Senate committee meeting so that we could watch Bobby and Teddy Kennedy in action.